 If your child exhibits these or other concerning symptoms, our team of experienced clinicians at the Anxiety and Depression Center can provide a thorough assessment to determine if treatment may be indicated for your child.
 We also offer psychological evaluations and psycho-educational assessments to assist in school placement.
-With a thorough evaluation and effective treatment, your child will learn tools and skills to help them cope more effectively.
-Treatment can help them gain self-confidence and the ability to manage their own anxiety, a skill that can help them throughout their lifetime.
-Parents and children can experience a renewed sense of hope and motivation when they see progress.
+With a thorough evaluation and effective psychotherapy, your child will learn tools and new skills in a safe space to help them cope more effectively.
+Treatment can help them gain self-esteem and the ability to manage their own anxiety, a skill that can help them throughout their lifetime.
+Parents and children can experience a renewed sense of hope and motivation when they see progress during the therapy process.

 How We Help

-At the Anxiety and Depression Center, our specially trained child therapists offer Cognitive Behavioral Therapy (CBT), a form of treatment that improves behavioral, emotional, or attitudinal problems and reduces distress.
-We’ll teach your child strategies for coping with changes, trauma, loss or other significant stressors in their life, and equip them with skills that they can continue to draw from as they get older.
+At the Anxiety and Depression Center, our specially trained child and family therapists offer Cognitive Behavioral Therapy (CBT), a form of treatment that improves attitude, emotional, or behavioral problems and reduces distress.
+We’ll teach your child strategies and techniques for coping with changes, trauma, loss, or other stressors in their life and equip them with skills that they can continue to draw from as they get older.
 Your child can develop:

 - more constructive thinking patterns

-- increased tolerance for the physical discomfort that is often experienced with psychological conditions
+- increased tolerance for the physical discomfort that is often experienced with teen anxiety, low self-esteem, or psychological conditions

-We also provide exposure therapy to help your child acclimate and become more comfortable in situations that currently cause them anxiety or distress.
-This process of gradual desensitization is useful in many types of anxiety, including phobias, panic disorders, and generalized anxiety.
-In most cases, we include ‘homework’ assignments or “practice sessions”, so that between sessions, your child can practice the skills they are learning in the real world.
+For anxiety disorders our therapists/counselors also provide exposure therapy to help your child acclimate and become more comfortable in situations that cause them anxiety or distress.
+This process of gradual desensitization is useful in many types of anxiety, including phobias, panic attacks, and generalized anxiety.
+In most cases, we include ‘homework’ assignments or “practice sessions,” so that between psychotherapy sessions, your child can practice the skills they are learning in the real world.

 Age Appropriate Treatment

-Our experienced child and adolescent therapists provide treatment specifically tailored for each child’s developmental level.
-For younger children, we often integrate game play or other fun activities as a forum for your child to learn and develop essential Cognitive Behavioral tools to begin feeling better.
-Preteens and adolescents typically find they can easily connect with their therapist at the Anxiety and Depression Center, and begin to feel a sense of hopefulness as they learn skills that help them manage their emotions and thoughts more proficiently.
+Our experienced child and adolescent therapists provide treatment specifically tailored for each child’s behavior and developmental level.
+For younger children, we often integrate play or art therapy or other fun activities as a forum for your child to learn and develop essential cognitive behavioral tools to begin feeling better.
+Preteens and adolescents typically find they can easily connect with their therapist at the Anxiety and Depression Center, and they begin to feel a sense of hopefulness as they learn skills that help them manage their emotions and thoughts more proficiently.

-It is important to us that your child has a positive experience in therapy.
-We make it a priority to provide a compassionate and caring therapeutic relationship with your child.
+It is important to us that your child has a positive experience that is full of compassion in therapy.
+We make it a priority to provide an engaging and caring therapeutic relationship with your child.

 Support for Parents

-It’s very important that parents are integrally involved in treatment, and parental consultation is an essential component of your child or adolescent’s treatment plan.
+It is very important that parents and caregivers are integrally involved in treatment, and parental consultation is an essential component of your child or adolescent’s treatment plan.
 We understand how important it is for you to be able to support your child in the most effective manner.
-We offer guidance and teach you skills and strategies that help your child make concrete progress in the fastest way possible.
+We offer guidance and teach you skills and strategies that help your child make concrete progress from the first session and beyond.

-Parents are made aware of homework assignments, and coached in how best to respond to your child.
+Family members are made aware of homework assignments and coached on how best to respond to their child.
 We’re always available in between sessions through email and phone, so that you feel like you have a partner in your child’s care.
 With younger children, parents are often involved in sessions.
 For parents of preteens and adolescents, we maintain close communication to ensure that you understand what we are doing in treatment, while also maintaining your preteen or adolescent’s privacy on an appropriate level.

 A Team Approach

-We are careful to attend to the child’s need in totality, including collaborating with other professionals in their care team and school counselors.
-If your child has the need for auxiliary support, we are happy to refer to a recommended team of experts in which we have full confidence to support your child’s care.
+We are careful to attend to the child’s need in totality, including collaborating with other mental health professionals in their care team and school counselors.
+If your child has the need for auxiliary support, we are happy to refer you to a recommended team of professionals to find the best fit for your child’s care.